HomeResearchArt & FilmsTools & ArtifactsExposition

 The Universal Composition (UC) framework would ensure composition if we could specify an ideal functionality for signatures and prove it UC-realizable.
 Unfortunately, all signature functionalities heretofore proposed are problematic when used to construct higher-level protocols: either the functionality internally computes a computationally secure signature, and therefore higher-level protocols must rely upon computational assumptions, or else the functionality introduces a new attack surface that does not exist when the functionality is realized.
 As a consequence, no consensus protocol has ever been analyzed in a modular way using existing ideal signature functionalities.

 We propose a new unstoppable ideal functionality for signatures that is UC-realized exactly by the set of standard EUF-CMA signature schemes that are consistent and linear time.
 No adversary can prevent honest parties from obtaining perfectly ideal signature services from our functionality.
 We showcase its usefulness by presenting the first modular analysis of the Dolev-Strong broadcast protocol (SICOMP '83) in the UC framework.
 Our result can be interpreted as a step toward a sound realization of the Dolev-Yao methodology.
+We also generalize our result to the threshold setting.

 Constant-Round Simulation-Secure Coin Tossing Extension with Guaranteed Output